 By 2019, 83.6 percent of US digital display ad dollars will transact programmatically.
-At Choozle, we define programmatic buying as the act of bidding on digital advertising inventory and doing so in real time.
-Each one of these points is vital to understanding the programmatic media buying process.
-To start, we’ll go over the programmatic advertising definition and programmatic advertising 101.
+For what is programmatic, we define programmatic buying as the act of bidding on digital advertising inventory and doing so in real time.
+Each one of these points is vital to understanding what is programmatic and the programmatic media buying process.
+To start, we’ll go over what is programmatic, the programmatic advertising definition and programmatic advertising 101.

 What is programmatic?
 Programmatic advertising definition

 Programmatic technology, in short, is the automated process of buying digital media—often through a process called real-time bidding.
 Programmatic advertising enables marketers and advertisers to gain greater control, efficient pricing, budget transparency, and better opportunities for optimizations and reporting than any other method of buying digital media.

 We mentioned earlier that programmatic buying is comprised of two distinct touchpoints, the inventory and the bidding.

 With the growth of ad marketplaces and networks, advertisers can leverage programmatic buying to bid on and procure digital media.
 All of this is done without having to pre-negotiate a price with a publisher or online outlet, sign up for a minimum number of impressions or a minimum budget, or generate an insertion order.